MoodupDev/DebuggIt-iOS/README.md

 pod 'DebuggIt'
 ```

-Donâ€™t forget to import the Pod in `AppDelegate`:
+Don’t forget to import the Pod in `AppDelegate`:

 ```swift
 import DebuggIt